-- For our purposes, the covariates in $\mathbf{x}{M,it}$ do not depend on the accident number j nor on the claim type m, but we do allow the parameters to depend on type m. - Such has been proposed in Terza and Wilson (1990). - Alternative to model claim type was considered in: - Young, Valdez and Kohn (2009), Multivariate Probit Models for Conditional Claim Types, Insurance: Mathematics and Economics, Vo 44, No. 2, pp. 214-228.
+- For our purposes, the covariates in $\mathbf{x}{M,it}$ do not depend on the accident number j nor on the claim type m, but we do allow the parameters to depend on type m. - Such has been proposed in Terza and Wilson (1990). - Alternative to model claim type (multivariate probit) was considered in Young, Valdez and Kohn (2009).